MCreator/MCreator/plugins/mcreator-localization/help/default/gui/entity_model_rotation.md

-Entity x and y rotation parameters define initial rendered entity model rotation in degrees.
+Entity yaw rotation parameter defines initial rotation of the rendered entity model in degrees.